Tour available in:

 Experience all things Incan with a Jewish twist by taking a tour with Milk and Honey in Lima.
 Our guides will immerse you in the rich cultural heritage of the Jewish community in the Peruvian capital and provide you important historical perspective on the city as a whole.

-If you would like more information on our Jewish heritage tours in Lima,
+If you would like more information on our Jewish heritage tours in Lima, contact us now:

 If you would like more information on our private Jewish heritage tours in Lima, please fill out the form below - or call us directly under +49 30 61 62 57 61